 The 8 Dimensions of Self-Care Framework

 The 8 Dimensions of Self-Care framework makes it easy to identify and prioritize the areas of your life that need attention.
-The framework was designed to help you invest your time, energy, and other resources effectively and efficiently.
+Using this framework, you can invest your time, energy, and other resources more effectively and efficiently.

-Here’s a quick overview of the 8 Dimensions of Self-Care:
+Here’s a quick overview of the 8 Dimensions:

-- The Systemic Dimension of Self-Care: How you eat, move and rest
+- The Systemic Dimension: How you eat, move and rest

-- The Emotive Dimension of Self-Care: How you express yourself
+- The Emotive Dimension: How you express yourself

-- The Luminescent Dimension of Self-Care: How you illuminate your inner truth
+- The Luminescent Dimension: How you illuminate your inner truth

-- The Financial Dimension of Self-Care: How you allocate your resources
+- The Financial Dimension: How you allocate your resources

-- The Environmental Dimension of Self-Care: How you harmonize with nature
+- The Environmental Dimension: How you harmonize with nature

-Hint: The first letter of each dimension forms the acronym “self-care” to help you remember them.
+Hint: The first letter of each dimension spells the acronym “self-care” to help you remember them.

-The truth is most people are passive recipients when it comes to health care.
-They become ill.
-They seek treatment from a health care provider.
-They recover.
-And they go on with their lives until they fall ill again.
+The truth is most people are passive recipients of health care.
+They become ill and seek treatment from the healthcare system.
+Eventually, they recover but go right back to the same habits that made them sick to begin with.
+And the cycle continues until they fall ill again.

 And the cycle continues.

-Taking an active role in your health means taking the rightful role as the director of your health.
+Taking a more active role in your health means becoming the director of your healthcare team.

-If you’re looking for some structure to help bring self-care into your daily life, the Lifestyle Design Planner incorporates the 8 Dimensions of Self-Care framework and the Rate Your 8 self-care assessment tool into its daily planning pages.
-This makes it easier to prioritize and plan your self-care rituals.
+If you’re looking to bring self-care into your daily life, the Lifestyle Design Planner incorporates the 8-dimensional framework and Rate Your 8 assessment tool into its daily planning pages.
+With the right tools, prioritizing and planning your self-care rituals is simple.

 Self-Care is Health Care